GSA/digitalgov.gov/content/posts/2013-11-27-surviving-thanksgiving-with-your-smartphone.md

 ---
-url: /2013/11/27/surviving-thanksgiving-with-your-smartphone/
 date: 2013-11-27 11:25:30 -0400
 title: Surviving Thanksgiving With Your Smartphone
 summary: 'Oh, Thanksgiving!
 If you need to take a time-out from the dinner table for a little of your own (cyber)space, give these apps a try: Does a holiday with your extended family put your nerves on edge?
-The Breathe2Relax and TacticalBreather mobile apps are specially designed to help you control physiological'
+The Breathe2Relax and TacticalBreather mobile apps are specially designed to help you control'
 authors:
   - genevieve-contey
 categories: